-All MS thesis and non-thesis students are required to take one credit of Crops 510/Soils 501, depending on degree program, during the semester they plan to graduate and give an exit seminar on their research.
+All MS thesis and non-thesis students are required to take one credit of Crops 510/Soils 501, depending on degree program, during the semester they plan to graduate to give an exit seminar on their research.

 PhD students are required to take two credits of Crops 510/Soils 501, depending on the degree program.
-The first seminar is on their proposal for their dissertation research and should be taken during the second semester of enrollment.
-The second seminar is presented during the semester they plan to graduate and is their exit seminar.
+The first seminar is the proposal seminar given after proposal is written, during second year of study.
+The second seminar is the final dissertation seminar, given during the semester in which the student plans to graduate.